Model European Parliament: Connections to politics

 Famous members of the European Parliament often visit the MEP, hold speeches and participate in debates.
 Some delegates of the international session in Brussels in February 2023 had the honour to be welcomed by the President of the European Parliament Roberta Metsola.
 Also the First Vice President of the European Parliament Othmar Karas and the Vice Presidents Rainer Wieland and Evelyn Regner visited the session in several parts of the programme.

 The General Assembly of the sessions is often held in real Parliamentary or governmental buildings of the hosting country, region or city or the European Union.
 In 2019 there was a General Assembly in the real building of the European Parliament in Strasbourg.
 The international session in February 2023 in Brussels had the General Assembly in the building of the European Committee of the Regions.
 Also national parliaments like the Narodno Sabranie in Sofia, Bulgaria, hosted international sessions in their plenary hall.
+At the 62nd Session in The Hague, Mark Rutte held an event with the delegates.